bjssacademy/quick-git/README.md

 ![gitignore contents](images/gitignorecontents.png)

-Now, if we run ```git status``` again we will see that .gitignore is untracked, but the ignoreme.txt fiel is nowhere to be found - git is successfully ignoring the file.
+Now, if we run ```git status``` again we will see that .gitignore is untracked, but the ignoreme.txt file is nowhere to be found - git is successfully ignoring the file.

 ![status afetr gitignore added](<images/status after git ignore.png>)